ThanhDang143/Fork.ArtificeToolkit/README.md

 1. **Create a Custom Attribute**
    Define a custom attribute by inheriting from `ValidatorAttribute`.
 This attribute encapsulates the logic for what needs to be validated.
 For example, you might want to ensure a property is required or falls within a specific range.

+**NOTE**: By default, when a CustomAttribute is used on an Array or a List, the attribute is injected to the children of the array/list.
+If you intend your attribute to be applied to he array/list it self, add the `IArtifice_ArrayAppliedAttribute` interface to the attribute in question.

 2. **Implement an Artifice_CustomAttributeDrawer_Validator**
    Create a drawer class inheriting from `Artifice_CustomAttributeDrawer_Validator_BASE`.
 This class will define how the validation is performed and how any validation errors or warnings are displayed in the Unity Inspector.